groupdocs-redaction/GroupDocs.Redaction-Products/english/redaction/net/_index.md

 overview:
     enable: true
     content: |
       GroupDocs.Redaction for .NET is an API library that helps you erase sensitive and classified data from ‎various file formats, such as, Microsoft Word, Excel, PowerPoint and PDF.
 Our Redaction API’s single ‎format-independent interface supports redaction of various types, e.g., text redaction, metadata ‎redaction, annotation redaction, and tabular document redaction.
 GroupDocs.Redaction for .NET API ‎also allows you to redact password protected files.
-You are allowed to save the document in its original ‎format as well as create a sanitized PDF document with raster images of original pages.‎‎
+You are allowed to save the document in its original ‎format as well as create a sanitized PDF document with raster images of original pages.
     tabs:
       enable: true